Monday, 29 November 2010

 Well here's the rub!
 In 1990, Carrickfergus Borough Council decided to commemorate the fact that William landed at the town's harbour before making his way promptly to meet with the rest of the fleet that had accompanied him, prior to moving south to engage James.
 The decision was made to controversially create a statue of the king depicting him as he really was - a small figure, who was asthmatic and had a stooped posture (see below) - though many locals believed it was because the council could not afford to create a bigger statue with the horse!

 Today the statue is just another image that exists, but at the time it was heavily criticised in a furious backlash in the press and in the local elections following, being labelled William the Womble by many in the community that as a symbol his image had come to represent.
-The fact it is still standing is probably more down to the workmanship of the sculptor and the mason who made it than to the good grace of the local community!
+The fact it is still standing is probably more down to the workmanship of the sculptor and the mason than anything else!

 Symbols have a great deal of power behind them, and you mess with them at your peril!
-Personally I think it is a great wee statue, rather neutral in tone despite the council's attempts to perhaps make it triumphalist again by situating it in the stratosphere (on a big plinth!).
-But I have often wondered what the reaction might have been if a Ceasar Augustus type figure had been unveiled in its place, as in Bristol! :)
+Personally I think it is a great wee statue, rather neutral in tone despite apparent attempts to perhaps make it triumphalist again by situating it in the stratosphere (on a big plinth!).
+But I have often wondered what the reaction might have been if a Ceasar Augustus type figure had been unveiled in its place, as in Bristol? :)

 Thursday, 25 November 2010